 Tight or sore glutes and hip flexors can be a common issue for people who work out regularly and those who spend a lot of time sitting down.
 Knowing some of the best glute stretches can help improve your mobility or ease any aches if you have delayed onset muscle soreness (DOMS) after a workout.

-When we talk about stretching tight glutes, we usually target the three large muscles — the gluteus maximus, gluteus medius and gluteus minimus.
+When stretching tight or sore glutes, it usually targets the three large muscles — the gluteus maximus, gluteus medius and gluteus minimus.
 Some of these stretches will also target the smaller stabilising muscles like the piriformis, a muscle that helps with hip rotation.

 How to stretch tight glutes

 Before doing static stretches (where you hold a stretch for 15-30 seconds), it’s best to start with some dynamic stretches or a few minutes of light cardio to warm up the muscles.
 Foam rolling is one way to prepare the muscles to stretch, and you can include other movements to warm up the hips.

 Start with the clam kickout movement below, and then move on to the following stretches.
 If a stretch feels particularly tight, you may want to spend a bit more time in that position.
 If you notice tightness in your hips, try some hip flexor stretches, too!

 Performing these exercises regularly can help relieve any stiffness in your glutes, improve your flexibility and boost your overall athletic performance.